Learn how to write better and faster even if you’re not confident about your writing skills with these five simple tips.

 5. Why you must learn writing and editing techniques

-What could you have done better with the same subject?
-This question can be a great writing prompt on how to write good feedback.
+Coming back to reading, what could you have done better with the same subject?
+This question can be a great writing prompt on how to write good book reviews.

 Professional writers study various writing techniques throughout their lives.
 You don’t need to spend as much time and effort if writing is not your calling.
 But you will still need to understand the basics of good writing.

-For example, online writing has a wholly different style.
+For example, online writing has a wholly distinct style.
 Shorter sentences and paragraphs.
 Simple vocabulary.
-Focused writing and less to nil rambling.
+Focused writing and less-to-nil rambling.
 Online writing is more forgiving of the rigid grammar rules as well.

 With microblogging in vogue, you can go easy on certain grammar rules.
-For example, the omission of an article is okay to accommodate characters as long as the meaning stays intact.
+For example, omitting an article in a sentence is acceptable to fit into the allocated characters as long as the meaning stays intact.

-It also pays to learn self-editing techniques even if you are a good writer.
-Writing can be strenuous, and editing can feel even more cumbersome if you do not know how to do it.
+It also pays to learn self-editing techniques, even if you are an excellent writer.
+Writing can be strenuous, and editing can feel even more cumbersome, especially if you do not know how to do it.

-Once you learn self-editing techniques, have a process in place, you will discover that editing is also the most fun part of the writing process, like reading.
+But once you learn the editing techniques, have a process in place, you’ll discover that editing is also the most enjoyable part of the writing process.
+Much like reading.

-I trust this article has motivated you to take that first step in becoming a good writer.
+I trust this article has motivated you to take that first step in becoming a wonderful writer.